 “In Hollywood we acquire the finest novels in order to smell the leather bindings.”

-– Ernst Lubitsch, in
+– Ernst Lubitsch, as quoted in

 In 1945 Lubitsch suffered a heart attack during the shooting of A Royal Scandal, from which he never fully recovered.
 In March 1947, Lubitsch was awarded a Special Academy Award for his “25-year contribution to motion pictures”.
 Presenter Mervyn LeRoy, calling Lubitsch “a master of innuendo“, described some of his attributes as a filmmaking: “He had an adult mind and a hatred of saying things the obvious way.”